ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

     control adapter to verify if an SUT is behaving in compliance with normative protocol requirements.

--   Expect the MS-OXWSITEMID adapter, all other protocol adapters to communicate with an SUT through the common library.
+-   Except for the MS-OXWSITEMID adapter, all other protocol adapters communicate with an SUT through the common library.

 -   The MS-OXWSITEMID protocol adapter implements Web Service